Women's Trauma Recovery Workshops

 Do you struggle with any of these issues?

-• Constantly apologizing even for very minor things, like having basic needs or taking up space
+Constant apologizing, even for basic needs or taking up space

-• Avoiding conflict in an effort to minimize the risk of abandonment or a relationship rupture
+Avoiding conflict to prevent abandonment or relationship rupture

-• Resenting always being asked to do more and wishing people would consider your feelings and needs
+Resentment over always being asked to do more without your needs considered

 If you feel yourself relating to several of these struggles, please consider joining our intensive.
 We can help you peel back the layers of your story, find a better understanding of how you got to where you are, and begin the journey to finding yourself again.